arbirdi/arbirdi.github.io/about.markdown

 Other than academics, I am interested in philosophy, music (classical and jazz) and I play the piano.

-Please feel free to add me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/aidan-birdi-7ba231187/)
+### Contact details

 My email address is: aidan.birdi20@imperial.ac.uk

+Please feel free to connect on LinkedIn: [LinkedIn](https://www.linkedin.com/in/aidan-birdi-7ba231187/)